cognitedata/reveal/README.md

 yarn bump
 ```

 The version you specified will be committed and pushed to the remote repository among with the version tag.
+For production releases use the regular `x.y.z`-notation.
+For pre-releases use
+`x.y.z-beta.w`.
 Create a PR with the changes.

 **Don't merge it yet**, but wait for the CI checks to complete.